DataDog/documentation/content/en/logs/explorer/facets.md

 Facets are the special fields (tags and attributes) of indexed logs you use for [search][1], [patterns][3] and [analytics][2] in the Log Explorer, in [log monitors][4], or log widgets in [dashboards][5] and [notebooks][6].

+{{< img src="logs/explorer/facet/facets_in_explorer.gif" style="width:50%;" alt="Create Facet" style="width:30%;">}}

-*Note: Facets support fast search and analytics capabilities around all **indexed** logs.
-You don't need facets to support [log processing][7], or [livetail search][8], [archive][9] forwarding and rehydration, or [metric generation][10] from logs.
+*Note: You don't need facets to support [log processing][7], or [livetail search][8], [archive][9] forwarding and rehydration, or [metric generation][10] from logs.
 Neither you need facets for routing logs through to [Pipelines][11] and [Indexes][12] with filters, or excluding or sampling logs from indexes with [exclusion filters][13].
 In all these context, autocomplete capabilities rely on existing facets but any input matching incoming logs would work.*

-Facets are meant for either qualitative and quantitative data.
-For quantitative data, Datadog specifically uses the word "Measure" instead of "Facet".
-For qualitative data, facets can be seen as "Dimensions".
+Facets are meant for either qualitative or quantitative data.

-### Dimensions (qualitative facets)
+### Qualitative facets (Dimensions)

-Use dimensions when you need:
+Use qualitative facets when you need:

 * to **filter** your logs against specific value(s).
 For instance, create a facet on an `environment` [tag][14] to scope troubleshooting down to development, staging or production environments.
 * to **get relative insights** per values.
 For instance, create a facet on a `http.network.client.geoip.country.iso_code` to see what are the top countries most impacted per number of 5XX errors on your [NGINX][15] web acess logs enriched with our Datadog [GeoIP Processor][21].
 * to **count unique values**.
 For instance create a facet on a `user.email` from your [Kong][16] logs, to know how many users connect every day to your website.

 **Types**

-Dimensions can be of string or numerical (integer) type.
+Qualitative facets can be of string or numerical (integer) type.
 While assigning string type to a dimension work in any case, using integer type on a dimension enables range filtering on top of all aforementioned capabilities.
 For instance, `http.status_code:[200 TO 299]` is a valid query to use on a integer-type dimension.
 See [search syntax][17] for reference.

-### Measures (quantitative facets)
+### Quantitative facets (Measures)

 Use measures when you need: